WHAT IS ARTHROSCOPIC SURGERY?

 If damaged areas are detected, they can be repaired during the same procedure by inserting surgical instruments into additional small incisions.

-RECOVERY FROM KNEE ARTHROSCOPY
+RECOVERY FROM KNEE SURGERY

-After a knee arthroscopy , patients often experience swelling and pain for several days.
+After a knee arthroscopy, patients often experience swelling and pain for several days.
 These symptoms can be controlled by the usual home remedies: resting and elevating the leg, applying ice and taking over-the-counter painkillers.
 Patients are encouraged to get up and walk around as soon as possible after the procedure, although crutches or a cane may be needed for some period of time.

 Most patients can usually return to work within a week, but will need to undergo physical therapy in order to restore full range of motion to the joint.
 Most patients can resume light physical activities after a few weeks, although full recovery from knee arthroscopy may take 12 weeks or longer.
 Dr. Scheinberg will walk you through the recovery process to meet your specific needs.

-RISKS OF KNEE ARTHROSCOPY
+WHAT ARE THE RISKS OF KNEE ARTHROSCOPY?

 While knee arthroscopy is considered safe for most patients, there are certain risks associated with any surgical procedure.
 These risks include: infection, blood clots, accumulation of blood in the knee, nerve damage or adverse reactions to medications or anesthesia.
 In the great majority of cases, the knee arthroscopy goes smoothly.